An electrochemical pH paper sensor

-The inventors have developed an electrochemical pH paper sensor.
-By combining this with screen-printed technology and a hand-held reader, the device offers an accurate and precise pH sensor that is also inexpensive, portable (miniaturized) and eco-friendly.
-The hand-held electrochemical reader and screenprinted electrodes can be used as disposable or can also be reused several times.
-The paper test strip for liquid samples is for one-time-use which serves for sample delivery and storage.
-This electrochemical pH paper sensor can also be combined with other electrochemical detection technologies for simultaneous multiplex detections such as glucose, heavy metals etc.
+The hand-held electrochemical reader and screen-printed electrodes can be used as a disposable device or can also be reused several times.
+The paper test strip for liquid samples is a one-time-use, which serves for sample delivery and storage.
+This electrochemical pH paper sensor can also be combined with other electrochemical detection technologies for simultaneous multiplex detections such as glucose, heavy metals, etc.

 For further information please contact: